Rootly + Metoro Integration Benefits

 $metoro_alert_uuid

 field as the identifier.
-Please read more in Handling Grouped Alerts section below to pick the best option that suits your use case.Create or Edit Alert
+Please read more in Handling Grouped Alerts section below to pick the best option that suits your use case.Step 2: Use Rootly Webhook as Alert Destination in Metoro

 Add Webhook Destination